 During the Second Alliance War Phoenix became a point of contention for the Xorians and the Alliance.
 The Xorians besieged the city for two years and devastated the countryside in the process.
 Eventually the city was taken by a dragovinian assault with heavy losses on both sides.
 The Adventurer’s Guild was wiped out.
 Many of the mercenaries fought on to the last while the guild leaders of Phoenix escaped.
 Those who surrendered were given the choice of turning to dragovinians.
 Many accepted this offer.
 The two headmasters of the Mercenary’s Guild, Gradorian and Junai, escaped.

-The Mage’s Guild and the rights of clergy were recently upset by the Xorian takeover of Phoenix.
+The Mage’s Guild and the rights of clergy were upset by the Xorian takeover of Phoenix.
 All resident clerics of the Olympian pantheon were given a choice, convert to Dragoviniysm or face execution.
 Most of the clerics chose to die rather than betray their gods.
 The members of the Mage’s Guild were given a similar choice, but they accepted.
-The majority of the mage journeymen were turned into Dragovinians to become the new elite of Phoenix.
+The majority of the mage journeymen were turned into dragovinians to become the new elite of Phoenix.